Dr. Werner Nohl · landscape architect · honorary professor (Technical University of Munich)

 1983 - 2020 owner of the "Werkstatt für Landschafts- und Freiraumentwicklung" (office for landscape and open space development) in Kirchheim nr.
 Munich/Germany.
 Scope of work: planning, research, consulting, and expertise activities.
 Far-flung experiences in interdisciplinary cooperation.

 In 1994 appointment as Honorary Professor at the Technical University of Munich, Faculty of Agriculture, later on School of Life Sciences Weihenstephan.
 Emphasis: Social aspects in urban open space planning and landscape planning.
-Retirement in 2006.
+Termination of lecturing in 2006.

 1981 - 2008 member of the Institute of Media Research and Urbanistics (IMU) in Munich, serving as founding and board member, later on as member of the advisory board)